mardon/PrestaShop_aktcsv/README.md

 based on AktCSV from sokon.pl for PS 1.4 [PL]

-Download working aktcsv.zip from zip subfolder
-Install in PrestaShop 1.5.6
+Download working [PL] aktcsv.zip from zip subfolder Install in PrestaShop 1.5.6
 You need add to /config/settings.inc.php: define('_DB_SER_', 'localhost'); //Database server address